 - Now, we will add a row to our table to refresh the chart.
 Let’s say, we will add Keat’s securing marks in Physics and Chemistry are 80 and 70 We notice that our chart will refresh automatically which has been given in the below screenshot.

-2. Use Dynamic Formula to Refresh Chart in Excel
+2. Using Dynamic Formula to Refresh Chart in Excel

 - First, we will make the defined name and the dynamic formula for every column.
 Now, from your Formulas tab, go to,